 Secondly, there can be no testimonials, endorsements, facility names and sponsorships, or any other design that appeals to lifestyle, glamour, recreation or excitement.

 Moreover, no health, dietary or cosmetic claims can be made on the label, and nothing on the package label can associate the product with alcoholic beverages, tobacco, or vaping products

 Just as there are restrictions, there are also requirements manufacturers must adhere to with regards to packaging labels.
-There must be standardized cannabis symbol for products containing THC and there must be a Health Warning Message included.
+There must be the standardized cannabis symbol for products containing THC and there must be a Health Warning Message included.